Why Some Costs Are Not Included in Your Calculation

 Many parents are surprised that some real-life expenses are not included in Child Maintenance calculations.

-This page explains why that happens and what steps you may want to consider next.
+This page explains why that happens and provides guidance on what you can do next.

 Why Certain Costs Are Not Included